McDo/arcsim-smpl/README.md

 With the skinning blending feature of SMPL model integrated, **Arcsim - SMPL** is capable of mass producing a series of cloth deformations physically realistic, which can be used as the dataset for DL model training.

-This project is derived from [tomrunia/arcsim](https://github.com/tomrunia/arcsim), check out it's README file for more details.
+This project is derived from [tomrunia/arcsim](https://github.com/tomrunia/arcsim), check out its README file for more details.

 ## Installation